stevearrants/style/docs/screenshots.md

 Screenshots are essential
-for almost any documentation as they can help users by providing aquick visual cue.
+for almost any documentation as they can help users by providing a quick visual cue.
 Nobody wants to read or write a lot of text.
 Why spend so much time describing a process that can fit in a couple of screenshots?